thestar0/gdbplugns/gef/docs/commands/config.md

-## Command config ##
+## Command `gef config` ##

-`gef` can also be configured at runtime through a configuration file locate at `~/.gef.rc`.
+`gef` reads its config from a file which is by default located at `~/.gef.rc`, but which can also be specified via the `GEF_RC` environment variable.
+In addition, `gef` can also be configured at runtime with the `gef config` command.

-To view all the defined settings for all commands loaded:
+To view all settings for all commands loaded:
 ```
 gef➤  gef config
 ```
 ![gef-config](https://i.imgur.com/bd2ZqsU.png)

-Or get one setting value:
+Or to get one setting value:
 ```
 gef➤  gef config pcustom.struct_path
 ```

-Feel free to edit the values.
+Of course you can edit the values.
 For example, if you want the screen to be cleared before displaying the current context when reaching a breakpoing:
 ```
 gef➤  gef config context.clear_screen 1
 ```

-To save the current settings for `GEF` on the file system to have those options saved across all your future `GEF` sessions, simply run:
+To save the current settings for `GEF` to the file system to have those options persist across all your future `GEF` sessions, simply run:
 ```
 gef➤  gef save
 [+] Configuration saved to '/home/vagrant/.gef.rc'
 ```

-Upon startup, if `gef` finds a file `${HOME}/.gef.rc`, it will automatically loads its values.
+Upon startup, if `$GEF_RC` points to an existing file, or otherwise if `${HOME}/.gef.rc` exists, `gef` will automatically load its values.

-You can edit manually the file too with your editor.
-To reload the settings during the session, just go with:
+To reload the settings during the session, just run:
 ```
 gef➤  gef restore
-[+] Configuration from '/home/vagrant/.gef.rc' restored
+[+] Configuration from '/home/hugsy/.gef.rc' restored
 ```

-You can then tweak this configuration outside your `gdb` session to suit your needs.
+You can tweak this configuration file outside your `gdb` session to suit your needs.